heroku/heroku-bamboo-plugin/README.md

 If you are using Maven with `<packaging>war</packaging>`, the `mvn package` command will output the WAR file into its `target` directory.
 Otherwise, create the WAR file in whatever way is approiate for your build.

-After the WAR file is created, add the `Heroku: WAR Deployment` task to your build configuration and specify:
+After the WAR file is created, add the `Heroku: Deploy WAR Artifact` task to your build configuration and specify:

  - API Key: Your Heroku API key to use for deployment.
 Your Heroku API key can be obtained from your [Heroku account page](https://api.heroku.com/account).
  - App Name: The app to which to deploy.